sokunsamnang/koompi-hotspot-mobile/README.md

 ## Prerequisite:

-* Installed Flutter and Android Studio on your machine.
+* Installed Flutter and Android Studio or VSCode on your machine.

 ## Usage: